Making a friend is one of the last truly radical acts you can do.

 University and higher education years are the traditional Goldilocks Zone for friendship-making, enjoying both adult cognitive development and plenty of spare time, but is now increasingly the privilege of the financially capable, and balkanised from within by employment coaching and side hustle culture.
 In a shared LinkedIn feed where all your spare time is driven towards a perfect union of a personal brand and its monetisation, making a friend where you stand to make no transactional gain is one of the last radical acts of equality you can make.
 The gift of sharing your most valuable asset of time with someone irrespective of their monetary or social status, simply because of their vibe, now threatens to become transgressive in a gamified economy solely populated by Main Characters.
 The creeping modern notion is that free time is no longer ‘free’, better spent working towards #goals; I once cajoled a senior workplace sensei into an awkward Leon coffee in the hope that by finding out what football team he supported would somehow put me in the speedy boarders lane to the top.

 Friendship in its purest form can add something missing to your life – or it can enhance passions you already have in your own ‘miniature culture’; think Mick and Keith on a train station platform, electrified by the scarcity of the other’s Blues records – recently honoured in bronze by Dartford Council.
-How about Graeme Souness’s link up with Supermarket Sweep’s Dale Winton as the classic example of the former, two unlikely fitting Tetris blocks of platonic meaning – with the ex-Liverpool and Sampdoria hardman turning Best Man at Dale’s Wedding, BBC Three’s 2003 stunt union between Winton and supermodel Nell McAndrew.
+How about Graeme Souness’s link up with Supermarket Sweep’s Dale Winton, two unlikely fitting Tetris blocks of platonic meaning – with the ex-Liverpool and Sampdoria hardman turning Best Man at Dale’s Wedding, BBC Three’s 2003 stunt union between Winton and supermodel Nell McAndrew.
 Or, what monetary good could have come of Mick Hucknall’s decades’ long friendship with global footballing icon, and godfather to his child, Pele?
 Then, for the true link up connoisseur, there’s the legend of Samuel Beckett and wrestler Andre the Giant’s most unlikely of tag teams, with one of Ireland’s greatest modernists neighbouring Andre’s father outside Paris, and driving his big-for-his-age boy to school before Beckett bashed out his loneliness chef-d’oeuvre Krapp’s Last Tape in the late 1950s.

 At university, freshers enter a friendship superabundance, and so the odds of finding people with shared interests narrow intensely.
 The idea of going for this ‘experience’, often goaded on by grant-tinted Baby Boomer parents, is an affront for anyone who came after the 2010 Browne Review, where priority is increasingly placed on value for money and high-yielding degree courses that feed directly into the economy.
 In the 2000s, particularly at a studentopolis like Manchester, Leeds or Bristol, you could maintain dozens of relationships at any one time, and into this directly came Facebook, multiplying your stats into three or even four figures.
 But Dunbar’s Number, named after the anthropologist who claimed humans can only manage up to about 150 real relationships, based it on the brain’s neocortex, Neolithic and Domesday villages and the size of effective combat units.